noflo/noflo-ui/README.md

 Only necessary if you want to hack on NoFlo UI itself.
 Not neccesary for making apps with FBP.

 ### Via Docker
 A Dockerfile has been provided that can be used to easily build/run the NoFlo UI.
+You can also get an automatically built image [from Docker Hub](https://hub.docker.com/r/flowhub/noflo-ui/).

 #### Build
 ```bash